 It’s not a coincidence that you need to stroll through the entire grocery store to buy staples such as milk, bread, and eggs.
 By passing other products you don’t need, the likelihood of you buying that item is increased.
 Along the way, you may notice that popular items are placed on the right side of shelves.
 This is because of the North American tendency to push carts on the right side of the aisle.
 The psychology of shopping affects you at any age – products such as sugary cereals and candy are often placed on lower shelves to appeal to kids shopping with their parents.
 Finally, popular items are usually placed in the middle of shelves, visually framed by all the other inferior products.
 Psychologically, this makes those items appear more appealing.

 Entranceway store layouts are especially important.
 Shops need to lure customers in, and then make them stay.
 The entrance area has a name: it’s called the decompression zone, and it’s where shoppers can be greeted and visually wined and dined by all the in-store deals.
+Utilizing carefully messaged POP displays can work very well to communicate these specials and deals.
 For clothing stores, entrances are all about advertising “not to miss” deals and outfit ensembles – elements meant to give consumers a sense of potential with their prospective purchases.

 If the layout of a store doesn’t accommodate all of the products available, there is also always an option for endless aisle kiosks.
 Endless aisle kisoks allow customer to order products that are not currently in store either because they are not currently in stock, or not in store.
 Adding these kiosks allow customers more options for inventory diversity, even if the layout doesn’t account for the space needed.